REUTERS NEXT-Australia's Qantas Airways lowers domestic capacity forecast for March quarter

 The airline on Dec.
 3 forecast domestic capacity would reach 68% of pre-pandemic levels in December and nearly 80% in the March quarter before a pre-Christmas outbreak of COVID-19 cases in Sydney that spread to Melbourne prompted other states to shut their borders.

-"Our forecast now is for the third quarter for the financial year ... will be at 60% of pre-COVID domestic capacity levels," Qantas Chief Executive Alan Joyce said in an interview at the Reuters Next conference.
+"This latest outbreak has probably set us back three months," Qantas chief executive Alan Joyce said in an interview at the Reuters Next conference.
+"In the three months to end-March, our forecast now is for the third quarter for the financial year ... we will be at 60% of pre-COVID domestic capacity levels."

+The Australian flagship carrier now expected to run at 80% of pre-COVID-19 domestic capacity in the three months to end-June, Joyce added.

+Qantas expects to post a substantial bottom-line loss for the financial year ending June 30.
+However, it said in December it would be net free cash flow positive, excluding redundancy payments, in the second half, assuming state borders were open.

 For more coverage from the Reuters Next conference please click here or www.reuters.com/business/reuters-next